mypreview/woo-additional-terms/readme.txt

 5. Click “Save Changes”.

-= How do I add the linked page to the additional checkbox? = You can add the linked page name to the checkbox label using the `{{additional-terms}}` shortcode.
-Insert the shortcode in the “Terms Text” field where you want the linked page name to appear.
+= How do I add the linked page to the additional checkbox? = You can add the linked page name to the checkbox label using the `{{additional-terms}}` smart tag.
+Insert the smart tag in the “Terms Text” field where you want the linked page name to appear.
 This will help your customers quickly access and review the terms and conditions by clicking the link in the checkbox.

 = Is this plugin compatible with WooCommerce Checkout block? = Yes, the Woo Additional Terms plugin is fully compatible with the block-based checkout flow in WooCommerce.
 You can easily insert the dedicated “Additional Terms” block into the “Checkout” block to display the additional terms and conditions checkbox at your preferred location on the checkout page.